In this tutorial you’ll learn how to spice up your presentations by creating 3D pictures (also known as out of bounds pictures).

-The overall process for pulling this 3D effect off can be broken down into three straightforward parts:
+The overall process for creating 3D pictures in PowerPoint can be broken down into three straightforward steps (all detailed below):

-When creating a 3D pop-out effect, you want to start with a good picture and make sure that the part that you want to pop-out, or create the 3D picture effect for, meets two specific criteria.
+When creating 3D pictures in PowerPoint, you want to start with good pictures and make sure that the parts that you want to pop-out (the 3D effect) meets two specific criteria.

 You want to make sure that your object stands out starkly from its background, as opposed to blending in with its background.